robert-abc/HTC2022-Sparse-DIP/README.md

 ### 3.2 Usage instructions and example: Running with a callable function from the command line

-By the rules, it was expected a one-line command:
+By the rules of the HTC 2022, it was expected a one-line command:
 * *Your main routine must require three input arguments:*
 1. *(string) Folder where the input image files are located*
 1. *(string) Folder where the output images must be stored*